chenchenzong/chenchenzong.github.io/_news/announcement_6.md

 related_posts: false
 ---

-One paper was accepted by ACL'24 Findings!
+One paper was accepted by ACL'24 Findings.